appendix-b

 • It has a broad community of experts.

-Figure B.1 DB-Engines ranking of Graph DBMSs
+Figure B.1 DB-Engines ranking of graph DBMSs

-B.1 Neo4j Introduction
+B.1 Introduction to Neo4j

-B.2 Neo4j Installation
+B.2 Installing Neo4j

 B.2.2 Neo4j Desktop installation